BlackLine (NASDAQ:BL) Releases FY 2022 Earnings Guidance

-BlackLine (NASDAQ:BL – Get Rating) last issued its earnings results on Thursday, August 4th.
-The technology company reported ($0.26) earnings per share for the quarter, missing the consensus estimate of ($0.23) by ($0.03).
-The company had revenue of $128.48 million for the quarter, compared to analyst estimates of $126.54 million.
+BlackLine (NASDAQ:BL – Get Rating) last issued its quarterly earnings results on Thursday, August 4th.
+The technology company reported ($0.26) EPS for the quarter, missing the consensus estimate of ($0.23) by ($0.03).
 BlackLine had a negative return on equity of 22.04% and a negative net margin of 15.09%.
-The company’s revenue for the quarter was up 25.8% on a year-over-year basis.
-During the same quarter in the prior year, the firm earned ($0.08) earnings per share.
-As a group, sell-side analysts predict that BlackLine will post -0.81 earnings per share for the current fiscal year.
+The business had revenue of $128.48 million for the quarter, compared to analyst estimates of $126.54 million.
+During the same quarter in the prior year, the firm earned ($0.08) EPS.
+The firm’s quarterly revenue was up 25.8% compared to the same quarter last year.
+Equities analysts predict that BlackLine will post -0.81 earnings per share for the current year.

-Hedge funds have recently added to or reduced their stakes in the stock.
-Advisors Asset Management Inc. grew its stake in BlackLine by 43.1% in the 1st quarter.
-Advisors Asset Management Inc. now owns 1,950 shares of the technology company’s stock worth $143,000 after acquiring an additional 587 shares during the period.
-Mackenzie Financial Corp grew its stake in BlackLine by 12.1% in the 1st quarter.
-Mackenzie Financial Corp now owns 3,069 shares of the technology company’s stock worth $225,000 after acquiring an additional 331 shares during the period.
-Captrust Financial Advisors grew its stake in BlackLine by 20.8% in the 1st quarter.
-Captrust Financial Advisors now owns 3,687 shares of the technology company’s stock worth $270,000 after acquiring an additional 636 shares during the period.
-Atria Wealth Solutions Inc. purchased a new stake in BlackLine in the 1st quarter worth approximately $319,000.
-Finally, Cambridge Investment Research Advisors Inc. grew its stake in BlackLine by 14.7% in the 1st quarter.
-Cambridge Investment Research Advisors Inc. now owns 5,251 shares of the technology company’s stock worth $384,000 after acquiring an additional 673 shares during the period.
+A number of institutional investors have recently made changes to their positions in BL.
+Advisors Asset Management Inc. increased its holdings in BlackLine by 43.1% during the first quarter.
+Advisors Asset Management Inc. now owns 1,950 shares of the technology company’s stock worth $143,000 after buying an additional 587 shares during the last quarter.
+Mackenzie Financial Corp increased its holdings in BlackLine by 12.1% during the first quarter.
+Mackenzie Financial Corp now owns 3,069 shares of the technology company’s stock worth $225,000 after buying an additional 331 shares during the last quarter.
+Captrust Financial Advisors increased its holdings in BlackLine by 20.8% during the first quarter.
+Captrust Financial Advisors now owns 3,687 shares of the technology company’s stock worth $270,000 after buying an additional 636 shares during the last quarter.
+Atria Wealth Solutions Inc. acquired a new position in shares of BlackLine in the first quarter valued at $319,000.
+Finally, Cambridge Investment Research Advisors Inc. increased its holdings in shares of BlackLine by 14.7% in the first quarter.
+Cambridge Investment Research Advisors Inc. now owns 5,251 shares of the technology company’s stock valued at $384,000 after purchasing an additional 673 shares during the last quarter.

 About BlackLine